emunsing/webscenarios/README.md

 and so we don't want to rerun the compute operation on all scenarios when one scenario changes.
 This is much closer to what a user might expect, where if they click the Compute button on one scenario, then just that scenario is run.

+## Dynamic Form-builder

+We want to be able to add widgets without having to define them in code.
+- Need to be able to dynamically add additional elements
+- Need to be able to save templates
+- Inputs need to be hooked up with values in the input data model
+- Outputs need to be hooked up with values in the output data model

+We want the following widgets:

+Input: Needs to be wired to a model input
+- pn.widgets.TextInput
+- pn.widgets.IntInput
+- pn.widgets.Checkbox

+Output:  These will be static, but need to be hooked up to the data from the model
+-

+Containers:
+- pn.Row
+- pn.Column
+- pn.Card
+-